NiklasMelton/AdaptiveResonanceLib/paper.md

 [@tscherepanow2010topoart], Dual Vigilance ART [@da2019dual], CVIART [@da2022icvi],
 BARTMAP [@xu2011bartmap; @xu2012biclustering], Fusion ART [@tan2007intelligence],
 FALCON [@tan2004falcon], and TD-FALCON [@tan2008integrating].
-These models can be applied to tasks like unsupervised clustering, supervised classification, regression, and reinforcement learning [@da2019survey].
+These models can be applied to tasks such as unsupervised clustering, supervised classification, regression, and reinforcement learning [@da2019survey].
 This library provides an extensible and modular framework where users can integrate custom models or extend current implementations, allowing for experimentation with existing and novel machine learning techniques.

-In addition to the diverse ART models, **artlib** offers implementations of visualization methods for various cluster geometries, along with pre-processing techniques such as Visual Assessment of Tendency (VAT) [@bezdek2002vat], data normalization, and complement coding.
+In addition to the diverse set of ART models, **artlib** offers implementations of visualization methods for various cluster geometries, along with pre-processing techniques such as Visual Assessment of Tendency (VAT) [@bezdek2002vat], data normalization, and complement coding.